 2.2.3.
 Log history

-Log history it is the detailed logs library from the latest Discoveries.
+Log history is the detailed logs library from the latest Discoveries.

 2.3.1.
 Create Credential

 Click on the “+ Credential” to add a credential.
-Select what platform to add, input information and the select what targets to use with the credential.
+Select what platform to add, input information and then select what targets to use with the credential.

 2.3.2.
 Edit Credential